Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA_standard/WA_Standard_Redacted.md

 --- Page 54 (OCR) ---

-"Non-Priced Codes"). — shall only reimburse Non-Priced Codes for Covered Services in the following
+"Non-Priced Codes"). ggg shall only reimburse Non-Priced Codes for Covered Services in the following
-situations: (i) the Non-Pri le does not have a published dollar amount on the then current applicable Plan, State or CMS Fee Schedule, (ii) the Non-Priced Code has a zero dollar amount listed, or (iii) the Non-Priced Code requires manual pricing.
-In such situations, such Non-Priced Code shall be reimbursed at a rate established by a for such Covered Service.
-Notwithstanding the foregoing, Ng shall not price Non-Priced Codes that are not Covered Services under the Members Health Benefit Plan.
+situations: (i) the Non-Priced Code does not have a published dollar amount on the then current applicable Plan, State or CMS Fee Schedule, (ii) the Non-Priced Code has a zero dollar amount listed, or (iii) the Non-Priced Code requires manual pricing.
+In such situations, such Non-Priced Code shall be reimbursed at a rate established by Ng for such Covered Service.
+Notwithstanding the foregoing, Mg shall not price Non-Priced Codes that are not Covered Services under the Members Health Benefit Plan.
 J May require the submission of medical records, invoices, or other documentation for Claims payment consideration.
-Reimbursement for Sa Rate Based on Eligible Charges.
+Reimbursement for a Rate Based on Eligible Charges.
 Notwithstanding any reimbursement amount set forth herein, Provider shall only be allowed to receive such reimbursement if such reimbursement is for an Eligible Charge.
 In addition, if Provider reimbursement is under one or more of the following methodologies: Capitation, Case Rate, DRG Rate, Encounter Rate, Global Case Rate, Per Diem Rate, Per Relative Value Unit (RVU), and Per Visit Rate, then individual services billed shall not be reimbursed separately, unless otherwise specified in the PCS Attachment(s).
 Reimbursement for Subcontractors.
-Plan shall not be liable for any reimbursement in addition to the applicable lm «=Rate as a result of Provider's use of a subcontractor.
-Provider shall be solely responsible to pay subcontractors for any Health Services, and shall via written contract, contractually prohibit such subcontractors from billing, collecting or attempting to collect — Plan or Members.
-Notwithstanding the foregoing, — has a direct contract with the subcontractor, the dit contract shall prevail over this Agreement and the sul ractor ‘shall bill J Under the direct contract for any subcontracted services, with the exception of nursing services provided for Home Infusion Therapy, or unless otherwise agreed to by the parties.
+Plan shall not be liable for any reimbursement in addition to the applicable Hmm =~Rate as a result of Provider's use of a subcontractor.
+Provider shall be solely responsible to pay subcontractors for any Health Services, and shall via written contract, contractually prohibit such subcontractors from billing, collecting or attempting to collect from jg Plan or Members.
+Notwithstanding the foregoing, if uy has a direct contract with the subcontractor, the direct contract shall prevail over this Agreement and the subcontractor shall bill J under the direct contract for any subcontracted services, with the exception of nursing services provided for Home Infusion Therapy, or unless otherwise agreed to by the parties.
 Tax Assessment and Penalties.
 The gg Rates in this Agreement include all sales and use taxes and other taxes on Provider revenue, gross earnings, profits, income and other taxes, charges or assessments of any nature whatsoever (together with any related interest or penalties) now or hereafter imposed against or collectible by Provider with respect to Covered Services, unless otherwise required by Agency pursuant to Regulatory Requirements.
-Neither Provider nor Plan shall add any amount to or deduct any amount from the (J Rates, whether on account of taxes, assessments, tax penalties or tax exemptions.
+Neither Provider nor Plan shall add any amount to or deduct any amount from the J Rates, whether on account of taxes, assessments, tax penalties or tax exemptions.
-Updates tog] Rate(s) Based on External Sources.
-Unless otherwise required by Regulatory Requirements, and notwithstanding any proprietary fee schedule(s)/rate(s)/methodologies, I shall use commercially reasonable efforts to update the gy Rate(s) based on External Sources, which include but are not limited to, i) CMS Medicare fee schedule(s)/rate(s)/methodologies; ii) Medicaid or State Agency fee schedule(s)/rate(s)/methodologies; iii) vendor fee schedule(s)/rate(s)/methodologies; or iv) any other entity's published fee schedule(s)/rate(s)/methodologies (collectively "External Sources") no later than sixty (60) days after qu receipt of the final fee schedule(s)/rate(s)/methodologies change from such External Sources, or on the effective date of such final fee schedule(s)/rate(s)/methodologies change, whichever is later.
+Updates toy Rate(s) Based on External Sources.
+Unless otherwise required by Regulatory Requirements, and notwithstanding any proprietary fee schedule(s)/rate(s)/methodologies, I shall use commercially reasonable efforts to update the I Rate(s) based on External Sources, which include but are not limited to, i) CMS Medicare fee schedule(s)/rate(s)/methodologies; ii) Medicaid or State Agency fee schedule(s)/rate(s)/methodologies; iii) vendor fee schedule(s)/rate(s)/methodologies; or iv) any other entity's published fee schedule(s)/rate(s)/methodologies (collectively "External Sources") no later than sixty (60) days after qu receipt of the final fee schedule(s)/rate(s)/methodologies change from such External Sources, or on the effective date of such final fee schedule(s)/rate(s)/methodologies change, whichever is _ later.
 The effective date of such final fee schedule(s)/rate(s)/methodologies change shall be the effective date of the change as published by External Sources.
 Fee schedule(s)/rate(s)/methodologies will be applied on a prospective basis.
 Claims processed prior to the implementation of the new J Rate(s) in J payment system shall not be reprocessed, however, if